x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

    where 10.5.3.2 is your public IP address.

    > [!NOTE]
-   > Skipping this step might cause email to be sent to recipients' junk mail folders.
+   > Skipping this step might cause email to be sent to recipient Junk Email folders.

 7. To test the configuration, send a test email from your device or application, and confirm that the recipient received it.